cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 The operator can orchestrate a continuous backup infrastructure that is based on the [Barman](https://pgbarman.org) tool.
-Instead of using the classical architecture with a Barman server which backup many PostgreSQL instances, the operator will use the `barman-cloud-wal-archive` and `barman-cloud-backup` tools.
+Instead of using the classical architecture with a Barman server, which backup many PostgreSQL instances, the operator will use the `barman-cloud-wal-archive` and `barman-cloud-backup` tools.
 As a result, base backups will be *tarballs*.
 Both base backups and WAL files can be compressed and encrypted.

-For this it is required an image with `barman-cli-cloud` installed.
-The image `quay.io/enterprisedb/postgresql` can be used for this scope, as it is composed by a community PostgreSQL image and the latest `barman-cli-cloud` package.
+For this, it is required an image with `barman-cli-cloud` installed.
+You can use the image `quay.io/enterprisedb/postgresql` for this scope, as it is composed of a community PostgreSQL image and the latest `barman-cli-cloud` package.

 ## Cloud credentials

-The backup files can be archived in any service whose API is compatible with AWS S3.
+You can archive the backup files in any service whose API is compatible with AWS S3.
 You will need the following information about your
 environment: